gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 ## Tabs, spaces, brackets, semicolons: JavaScript formatting

 Usage of tabs and spaces in Javascript is talked about a lot.

+The debate between using tabs and spaces in JavaScript (and other programming languages) has been ongoing for some time.
+Here are some key points from the search results

+Tabs: Tabs are considered by some to be the democratic way to handle white space, as anyone can set them up how they like them.
+They are also descriptive, telling the editor the amount of indentation that should be added

+Spaces: Spaces are displayed visually the same across any system, ensuring consistency.
+Different platforms and editors may display tabs with varying sizes, leading to potential issues with code alignment and readability

+Debate: The debate between tabs and spaces is not just about personal preference, but also about consistency, readability, and potential issues with code alignment and display across different platforms and editors

+The choice between tabs and spaces is ultimately a matter of personal or team preference, as both can be used effectively.
+Consistency within a codebase is key, regardless of whether tabs or spaces are chosen for indentation

 ## Linting JavaScript